 Group discussions are a quick and easy way to get conversations going that all your members can access.
 The 140-character limit on posts and comments keep things from getting too crazy, while still allowing everyone a place to speak their mind.

 Learn all the details you need to manage your group’s discussions.

 Send Attachments to Members

-If you need to share an attachment with your members - an informative welcome pamphlet or a map of the venue for an upcoming Meetup - use your organizer announcement address or your mailing list address to send the attachment directly from your email client.
+If you need to share an attachment with your members - an informative welcome pamphlet or a map of the venue for an upcoming event - use your organizer announcement address or your mailing list address to send the attachment directly from your email client.